Zayden16/m120pa/README.md

 ## LoginView:
 ![LoginView](https://github.com/Zayden16/m120pa/blob/master/docs/images/LoginView.png)
 In this View the User can login to his already exisiting account.
 Additionally, there is a Logo, exit button and a login button.

+## MainView:

+In this View the User can see Alerts and statistics on the go.
+Additionally this view has a Navigation bar to facilitate Navigation between the Views.

+## ListView:
+In this View the User can see all his Entries.
+Additionally